adityaramesh/ctop/README.md

 something fails, a clear error message is produced that explains where things went wrong.

+# Agenda

+- Change line width to 100.
+- Throw instead of using `expected`.
+- Minimize dependencies to ccbase and boost.

+- For each core, add a mapping to the corresponding bit in CPU_SET.
+- Finish TODOs in the files.

 # Assumptions

 The following assumptions are made about the system on which this code is run: